banafshaahmadyar/React/README.md

 ## Project description

-1: Student Information Management System
+1: Student Information Management System.

 2: Store the First name of the student.

 3: Store the Last name of the student.

 4: Store the unique Roll number for every student.

 5: Store the Email Address of every student.

 6: Store the courses registered by the student.

 ## User stories